-The bottom panel of Figure 14 is a related diagram, with plots of the numbers of stars more massive than $20\,M\odot$ and $9\,M\odot$ as a function of galactocentric distance.
-The numbers per field of the higher mass stars show a fairly level value between a few and $\sim\!150$ stars, indicating the presence of significant recent activity over the entire range of galactocentric distances.
-The less massive stars, on the other hand, show a wide distribution of values, ranging from $\sim\!100$ to $\sim\!1300$ .
-The highest number is for OB78 (NGC 206), the most luminous star-forming complex in M31.
+The bottom panel of Figure 14 is a related diagram, with plots of the numbers of stars more massive than 20 M{\odot} and 9 M{\odot} as a function of galactocentric distance.
+The numbers per field of the higher mass stars show a fairly level value between ~0 and ~150 stars, indicating the presence of significant recent activity over the entire range of galactocentric distances.
+The less massive stars, on the other hand, show a wide distribution of values, ranging from ~100 to ~1300.
+The highest number is for OB78 (NGC206), the most luminous star-forming complex in M31.

-We have explored spatial clustering of the hot stars on various scales, defining associations with sizes from a few parsecs across to $\sim 100$ pc.
+We have explored spatial clustering of the hot stars on various scales, defining associations with sizes from a few pc across to ~ 100 pc.
 The density of hot stars in the associations varies with the parameters chosen for defining them with the clustering algorithm, especially the link-distance.
 While a by-eye delineation of associations (by a well trained eye) benefits from human wisdom being adaptable to each field conditions, our clustering algorithm allows us to explore in an objective way, with a homogeneous parameter choice, how the results vary in different fields, and to produce several catalogs of associations varying the definition criteria, to gather statistical results.
-Comparison with UV-defined contours from low-resolution, deep GALEX far-UV maps, proved that the GALEX sensitivity did not miss any presence of hot stars, even sparse.
-The spatial scale to match the GALEX-defined contours of star-forming regions (at the threshold of 26 AB mag arcsec-2 in far-UV, used by Kang et al. 2009), implies a link-distance of 6 arcsec or more (depending on the region) from our HST-selected hot stars.
+Comparison with UV-defined contours from low resolution, deep GALEX far-UV maps, proved that the GALEX sensitivity did not miss any presence of hot stars, even sparse.
+The spatial scale to match the GALEX-defined contours of star-forming regions (at the threshold of 26 ABmag/sq.arcsec in far-UV, used by Kang et al. 2009), implies a link distance of 6arcsec or more (depending on the region) from our HST-selected hot stars.
 Our quantitative definition of OB associations shows that the large, sparse regions (defined by a larger link-distance) of star formation are always composed of several more compact substructures, when looked at in detail.
-Such hierarchical structuring of star formation, long postulated, could be now quantified with HST-resolved studies of individual stars, by defining associations from single hot-star counts, probing different physical scales.
+Such hierarchical structuring of star formation, long postulated, could be now quantified with HST resolved studies of individual stars, by defining associations from single hot-star counts, probing different physical scales.